danielsaidi/BadgeIcon/README.md

 ## Demo Application

-The `Demo` folder has a demo app that lets you explore the library and try changing the app icon.
+The `Demo` folder has a demo app that lets you explore the library.

 ## Support My Work